reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 With this we have completed the backend implementation.
 Now we will build the React UI to upload the CSV file and display the data as tabular content.

 ## Building a CSV Importer UI

+Let’s move on to the frontend part.
+Initially as discussed, we will try to build a simplistic UI which can upload a CSV and store its data in PostgreSQL.
+Then we will retrieve that data from DB and display it in tabular format.
+Each row will have some basic information about an employee and the avatar of each employee he/she is managing.
+The final UI would look something like below:

+{{% image alt="Final UI" src="images/posts/Nodejs-csv-importer/final_ui.png" %}}

 Initially, while setting up the Node project, we initiated a client folder and created a React app using `create-react-app` script.
 We would additionally add `axios` to call REST APIs and `react-table` to build the table to display the imported data in tabular format: